spacetelescope/jdaviz/docs/imviz/displayimages.rst

 ========================

-Spatial regions allow users to select subsets of the data array for use in specific analysis functions in the plugin toolbar, for example in the Imviz Simple Aperture Photometry plugin.
+Spatial regions allow users to select subsets of the data array for use in specific analysis functions in the plugin toolbar, for example in the :ref:`aper-phot-simple` plugin.
 Users can create spatial regions either in Imviz or the Jupyter notebook.

 .. seealso::